 OVERVIEW: The Albert I. Pierce Foundation focuses grantmaking on the state of New Mexico and awards grants to local arts and culture, education, and environment nonprofits.

 FUNDING AREAS: Arts, culture, education, environment

-Past local grantees have included Santa Fe Community College, Western New Mexico University, Cancer Services of New Mexico, Great Southwest Council BSA, Harwood Museum of Art, The Albuquerque Astronomical Society, and Duke City Repertory Theatre.
+This funder awards about 10 to 15 grants per year that are in the $5,000 to $10,000 range.
+Pierce typically awards three or four or so grants at the $10,000 level.
+Lists of past grantees by year are listed on the funder’s website.
+These groups include Santa Fe Community College, Western New Mexico University, Cancer Services of New Mexico, Great Southwest Council BSA, Harwood Museum of Art, The Albuquerque Astronomical Society, and Duke City Repertory Theatre.
 Although many grants are made to Albuquerque-based nonprofits, other recent grantees have been located in Los Alamos, Taos, Santa Fe, and Silver City.